Subtitles Are Superfluous

 - Advent Rising was weird about this.
 There is a subtitle option, but it only affects the FMVs, while the in-game speech is left unsubtitled.
 Oh, and the in-game speech is ridiculously quiet, while the background music is ridiculously loud.
 Good luck knowing what anyone is saying!

-- Capcom is a repeat offender; many of its games have featured cutscenes with unsubtitled dialog.
+- Capcom is a repeat offender; many of their games have featured cutscenes with unsubtitled dialog.

 - Devil May Cry was particularly weird with this; there actually is a subtitle option that defaults to 'on,' but a large part of dialogue is left unsubtitled.
 The optional subtitles are instead only used for the especially difficult-to-understand and garbled, such as non-humanoid bosses.